JankariTech/blog/src/assets/TestingWithCypress/cypress_blog_3.md

 > Test Results in Your Work flow via Pull-Request Comments

-Detailed test run information conveniently posted as PR comments that include tests run statistics, specific test failures, related screenshots and deep links to the Cypress Dashboard to help you quickly resolve problems.
+Detailed test run information conveniently posted as PR comments that include test run statistics, specific test failures, related screenshots and deep links to the Cypress Dashboard to help you quickly resolve problems.

 ![GitHub Integration]